 All students enrolled in RVC credit courses are issued a free RVC Mail account.
-Technical Support for RVC Mail is located in the EAGLE Support area (second floor of the Educational Resource Center/ERC).
+Technical Support for RVC Mail is located in the EAGLE Support area in ERC-2402.

 The format for RVC mail is: first letter of first name+first letter of middle name+last name@Student.RockValleyCollege.edu.
 Example -